Cold Prey 3: Plot

-A group of young friends take a trip into Jotunheimen National Park.
-They plan on hiking into the area where an abandoned hotel sits in the mountains; it was the site of several disappearances, including a young boy who vanished into thin air.
-After opting to camp in the woods instead of staying at the old hotel, the friends soon discover there is a hulking killer amongst the woods, and he may not be alone.
-Flashbacks show the killer's childhood and youth in the 1970s.
+12 years later, a group of young friends take a trip into Jotunheimen National Park.
+They intend to hike into the area where an abandoned hotel sits in the mountains; it was the site of several disappearances, including a young boy who vanished into thin air.
+After opting to camp in the woods instead of staying at the old hotel, the friends soon discover there is a hulking killer in the woods, and he may not be alone.